AJWest22/MS4/README.md

 ## **Code Features**

-There are several code features used to give the site functionality, these include: a navbar, forms, and dropdown menus.
+There are several code features used to give the site functionality, these include: a navbar, forms, cards, and dropdown menus.

 ### **NavBar**